Otter (South Langley) — A Buyer’s Guide

 The five enclaves, mapped

-Otter reads as one rural sub-market from a distance, but on the ground it is five distinct enclaves with different inventory, different ALR shares, different school feeders, and different commute realities.
+From the 200 Street corridor Otter reads as one rural sub-market, but five distinct enclaves sit on the ground, each with its own ALR share and commute reality.
 The Township groups them as “south Langley” for OCP and FVREB reporting, but the 12 minutes between the 16 Avenue rural edge and the 264 Street corridor is the difference between a 70-minute Vancouver commute and a 55-minute one.
 Sub-pockets covered below: 240 Street acreage spine, Wix-Brown / 248 Street pocket, 16 Avenue rural edge, 32 Avenue transition, and the 264 Street commute corridor.

 240 Street acreage spine